top of page

 Use Quickly: While proper storage can extend the shelf life, strawberries are best enjoyed within a few days of buying.
 Put them at the front of the shelf where they will catch your eye so you remember to eat them.

-Can strawberries be frozen?
+Can Strawberries be Frozen?

 how to store strawberries and extend their shelf life